My Favorite Barbecue Joints in Austin

 While I’m not a barbecue expert – I’m hardly a snob about any comestibles unless you count getting annoyed with weak-ass drinks in bars – I appreciate good barbecue as much as the next Texan.
 During my 8-year-long vegetarian experiment, a chopped beef sandwich was what I’d find myself missing most of all.
 Well, actually it was probably a tie between a chopped beef and a sausage wrap.

 But now that that ridiculousness is over, I can eat all the barbecue I want and here’s the places I like to go best in Austin.
 Keep in mind, this is a list composed of my favorite places in the Austin city limits.
-I’m not going to start a barbecue war by trying to claim these are the BEST barbecue places.
+I’m not going to start a barbecue war by trying to claim this is the BEST bbq in Austin.
 Just my personal favorites, and the reasons why are many and various.

 Ruby’s